damianopetrungaro/todo-php-mongodb/README.md

 # todo-php-mongodb

-This is a little todolist API written in php with MongoDB integration Just having fun with mongo.
+This is a little todolist API written in php with MongoDB integration.

+Just having fun with mongo.